andrewvy/slack-pongbot/README.md

 This repo was never meant to be public, I just happened to throw code together in a span of a day to have something fun.
 Unfortunately, the code quality is terrible and not fit for open source contributions.

+I highly recommend checking out one of these alternatives:

 ## Open source alternatives

 - [slack-gamebot](https://github.com/dblock/slack-gamebot)